powerhome/playbook/playbook/app/pb_kits/playbook/pb_draggable/docs/_draggable_with_selectable_list.md

 For a simplified version of the Draggable API for the SelectableList kit, use the DraggableProvider to wrap the SelectableList kit and use the `enableDrag` prop.

-In addition to the above `dragId` is a REQUIRED prop to be passed to the SelectableList kit when implementing dragging.
+In addition to the above, `dragId` is a REQUIRED prop to be passed to the SelectableList kit when implementing dragging.

 The dev must manage state as shown.